phac-nml/irida/doc/user/user/sample-metadata/index.md

 ![Image displaying the metadata template details page](images/metadata-template-details.png)

-Project manage can edit/update the template name, description and fields on this page.
+Project manager can edit/update the template name, description and fields on this page.